JoonHyeongPark/ExplainableMLKGNN/README.md

 ## Multi-level Knowledge Graph Neural Network

 Due to the file size, input files are provided in https://drive.google.com/drive/folders/17Xg6UNISMV9rIfbEHI3VMhqdkxJRZxNW?usp=sharing.
 Input files should be downloaded in the same directory as model.py.
 This code runs 10-fold CV and reports statistics on the best epoch for each split.
+MSigDB_Hallmark_2020.txt The best model for each split is saved in the saved_models folder.
+Users can change various hyperparameters, and the list of adjustable hyperparameters is as follows.

+--EPOCHS : training epochs (default : 200)

+--BATCH_SIZE : batch size (default : 512)

+--DEVICE : device (default : cuda:0)

+--HIDDEN_DIM : hidden dimension for the neural network (default : 16)

+--LEARNING_RATE : learning rate (default : 1e-4)

+--PATIENCE : patience epochs for early stopping (default : 10)